On towers of Isogeny graphs with full level structure: Isogeny graphs of oriented elliptic curves and Volcano graphs

-We may enhance the definition of an abstract tectonic crater, giving the "tectonic" version of a volcano graph:
+\end{example} For further examples, the reader is referred to \cite[\S4.2]{LM1}. \begin{remark} Note that the double intertwinment of the directed cycle graph with $4$ vertices in Example~\ref{ex:double-int} is a tectonic crater with parameters $(2,2,2,1)$.
+More generally, the double intertwinment of a directed cycle graph $C_n$ of length $n$ is a tectonic crater with parameters $(n/2,2,2,1)$.
+The green edges are given by $\{e^{++},e^{--}:e\in\EE(C_n)\}$ while the blue edges are given by $\{e^{+-},e^{-+}:e\in\EE(C_n)\}$. \end{remark} We may enhance the definition of an abstract tectonic crater, giving the "tectonic" version of a volcano graph:

-\begin{defn} A \textbf{tectonic volcano} $G$ is a directed graph whose vertices may be decomposed into $V(G)=\bigcup_{i=0}^\infty V_i$ such that \begin{itemize} \item The out-degree of every vertex is $l+1$; \item The subgraph generated by $V_0$ is an abstract tectonic crater (we shall refer to $V_0$ as the tectonic crater of $G$); \item If there is an edge between $v_i$ and $v_j$ then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Every $v\in V_i$ with $i\ge 1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at a vertex in $V_{i+1}$. \end{itemize} \end{defn}
+\begin{defn} \item[i)] An \textbf{infinite tectonic volcano} $G$ is a directed graph whose vertices may be decomposed into $V(G)=\bigcup_{i=0}^\infty V_i$ such that \begin{itemize} \item The out-degree of every vertex is $l+1$; \item The subgraph generated by $V_0$ is an abstract tectonic crater (we shall refer to $V_0$ as the tectonic crater of $G$); \item If there is an edge between two vertices $v_i\in V_i$ and $v_j\in V_j$, then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Every $v\in V_i$ with $i\ge 1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at a vertex in $V_{i+1}$. \end{itemize} \item[ii)] A \textbf{finite tectonic volcano} $G$ is a directed graph whose vertices may be decomposed into $V(G)=\bigcup_{i=0}^k V_i$ such that \begin{itemize} \item The out-degree of every vertex $v\in \bigcup_{i=0}^{k-1}V_i$ is $l+1$; \item The subgraph generated by $V_0$ is an abstract tectonic crater (we shall refer to $V_0$ as the tectonic crater of $G$); \item If there is an edge between two vertices $v_i\in V_i$ and $v_j\in V_j$, then $i-j\in \{\pm 1\}$ or $i=j=0$; \item Every $v\in V_i$ with $1\le i\le k-1$ has exactly one edge starting at $v$ and ending at a vertex in $V_{i-1}$ and $l$ edges starting at $v$ and ending at a vertex in $V_{i+1}$. \item Every vertex in $v\in V_k$ has out degree $1$ and this edge ends in $V_{k-1}$. \end{itemize} \end{defn}

-We are now ready to prove our first theorem on the structure of $\cX_l^q(M)$. \begin{theorem} Assume that $l$ splits in $K$ and that $M>2$.
+We are now ready to prove our first theorem on the structure of $\cX_l^q(M)$. \begin{theorem} Assume that $l$ splits in $K$ and $M>2$.
 Let $\cY_M$ be a connected component of $\mathcal{X}_l^q(M)$.
-Then $\cY_M$ is the double intertwinement of a tectonic volcano graph. \end{theorem} \begin{proof} There is a natural map $\pi\colon \cY_M\to \cX_l^q$ given by Note that this is not a covering of graphs, as the vertices of $\cY_M$ have out-degree $2(l+1)$, while those in $\cX_l^q$ have out-degree $(l+1)$.
-It follows from Theorem~\ref{thm:arpin} that $\cX_l^q$ is the union of volcanoes.
+Then $\cY_M$ is the double intertwinement of an infinite tectonic (resp. a finite tectonic) volcano graph {if \eqref{sup} (resp. \eqref{ord}) holds.} \end{theorem} \begin{proof} There is a natural map $\pi\colon \cY_M\to \cX_l^q$ given by Note that this is not a covering of graphs. {For example, if there are vertices whose depth are positive, the depth-zero} vertices of $\cY_M$ have out-degree $2(l+1)$, while those in $\cX_l^q$ have out-degree $(l+1)$.